 Disney and Fox Are Merging.
 Why Is Sky Still in Play?

 (Bloomberg) -- What began as a simple bid in late 2016 by Rupert Murdoch’s 21st Century Fox Inc. for the part of Sky Plc it doesn’t already own sparked a transcontinental bidding war when Walt Disney Co. and Comcast Corp. joined the chase for Sky, a British broadcaster.
-Fox soon found itself in a tug-of-war between rival bidders, Disney and Comcast, as a rapidly shifting media landscape propelled one of the more intriguing global media battles in decades.
-Now that shareholders are set to approve the $71 billion merger of Disney with Fox’s entertainment assets -- Comcast having thrown in the towel -- the endgame seems near.
-Yet the fate of Sky remains very much up in the air.
+Fox soon found itself in a tug-of-war between rival bidders, Disney and Comcast.
+Disney won -- its shareholders have approved a $71 billion merger with Fox’s entertainment assets -- and while Comcast threw in the towel on Fox, it still covets Sky.
+In one of the more intriguing climaxes to a global media battle, Comcast is facing off against Disney/Fox in an auction for the European pay-TV company on Saturday.
+The Disney-Comcast-Fox-Sky drama is coming to a close, but few expect it to be the final act in a rapidly shifting media landscape.

 1. What’s driving these huge media deals?